 - 5 modules provided in live, interactive webinars and discussions (face to face workshops may also be an option).
 Note: If you are unable to make all dates, the webinars are recorded and available for you to view on your own time.

 - learnings are reinforced with a variety of activities (videos, readings, discussion forums, resources and tools, activities, assignments applied in real settings etc.)

 - cost is $50 per for each of the 5 webinars ($250) plus testing and certification fee of $250.
 Total Course Fee is $500

 Note: There are some options for supporting self-directed learning or busy schedules.
 For example rather than choosing to participate in the live webinar, a participant could instead watch the recorded videos when they choose.
 Additional background resources and readings are also available within the Campus Learning Centre.

-Webinars are 1.5 hours in length and run over a 10-15 week period.
-Additionally, in some cases there are readings and resources provided each week (accessed via the Learning Centre) for review.
+Webinars are 1.5 hours in length and generally run one per week.
+Additionally, in some cases there are readings and resources provided each week (accessed via the Campus Learning Centre) for review.
 Participants are also encouraged to participate in online forums and share exchanges with their peers.
 Live participation in all of the webinars is recommended.

 - for certification, participants will select one group, initiative, or network to work with throughout the course

-- these are practical applications related to the module learnings and relate specifically to community development
+- these are practical applications related to the module learnings and relate specifically to community-led development